annaparlak/annaparlak.github.io/veering.md

 ---
 ### Drilling veering triangulations <a id="drilling"></a>

-A veering triangulation can be constructed from a pair $(F_t, C)$ where F_t is a transitive pseudo-Anosov flow on a closed 3-manifold, and C is a finite, non-empty collection of closed orbits, that contains all singular orbits, and whose preimage to the universal cover intersects every perfect fit rectangle of the orbit space.
+A veering triangulation can be constructed from a pair $(F_t, C)$ where F_t is a transitive pseudo-Anosov flow on a closed 3-manifold, and C is a finite, non-empty collection of closed orbits that contains all singular orbits, and whose preimage to the universal cover intersects every perfect fit rectangle in the orbit space.
 We call C a _perfect set_ for F_t.

 If C is a perfect set for F_t, and c is any closed orbit of F_t that is not already in C, then the union of C and c is another perfect set for F_t.
-We call the veering triangulation V_c associated to (F_t, c) a _veering parent_ of the veering triangulation V associated to (F_t, c), and the process of getting from V to V_c _drilling veering triangulations_.
+We call the veering triangulation V_c associated to (F_t, C \cup c) a _veering parent_ of the veering triangulation V associated to (F_t, C).
+The process of getting from V to V_c is called _drilling (veering triangulations)_.
 It has been implemented in Veering.

 The input is a veering triangulation and a list of flow cycles of that veering triangulation (see [Flow cycles](veering.md#cycles)).
 The output is the taut signature of the veering parent.